 - To be considered for the Forest Legacy Program, a tract of land must lie partially or entirely within an activated Forest Legacy Area.

-- DNR Forestry accepts applications from landowners and works with the Minnesota Forest Stewardship Committee to decide which applications to submit for funding.
+- DNR Forestry accepts applications PDF from landowners and works with the Minnesota Forest Stewardship Committee to decide which applications to submit for funding.

 - When an application is funded, an independent appraiser determines the value of the conservation easement.
 The purchase of the conservation easement is based on the concept of willing seller–willing buyer.
 Once purchased, the development rights are held by the state in perpetuity.
 The state will monitor the easement annually to ensure that the terms of the easement are being followed.